 Naturally, you’d want to protect the school’s assets within the building.
 Ensure that the school has no easy access points.
 Go around the perimeter looking for any broken fence panels and get them fixed.
 Consider having metal fencing – it may save you money in the long run.

-Ensure you have a gated entrance, perhaps a gate that requires a keypad/swipe card entry to access.
+Ensure you have a gated entrance, perhaps a security gate that requires a keypad/swipe card entry to access.
 Whilst we appreciate you may not be able to do this at the core arrival times, it would certainly be advantageous to those staff who need to get in early/leave late to feel secure in the building.

 In the same vein, you need to ensure means of escape is not compromised.
 Perhaps when an alarm is triggered, it opens up all areas.